jcourtois/ac-chef-tutorial/README.md

 ```
 ### Install Ruby With Chef
 Since this is a ruby app we must install ruby on the guest box in order to run the Minions app.
 We are going to use the rbenv cookbook to install ruby.
 First we need to add the rbenv cookbook as a dependency in our metadata file.
-Add the following line to metadata.rb
+Add the following line to `metadata.rb`
-:metadata.rb
 ```ruby
 depends 'rbenv', '1.7.1'
 ```
 ### Chef supermarket
 Take a moment to look at the rbenv cookbook documentation https://supermarket.chef.io/cookbooks/rbenv/versions/1.7.1

-Now we can use the rbenv_ruby resource to install ruby globally on the vagrant machine.
-We have created an empty default.rb file for you in the recipes directory.
+Now we can use the `rbenv_ruby` resource to install ruby globally on the vagrant machine.
+We have created an empty `default.rb` file for you in the recipes directory.
- Now lets include the rbenv::default and rbnev::ruby_build recipes.
-The rbenv::default recipe installs rbenv.
-And the rbenv::ruby_build recipe to install ruby-build (an rbenv plugin that allows rbenv to build rubies).
+ Now lets include the `rbenv::default` and `rbnev::ruby_build recipes`.
+The `rbenv::default recipe` installs `rbenv`.
+And the `rbenv::ruby_build` recipe to install `ruby-build` (an rbenv plugin that allows rbenv to build rubies).
-:default.rb
 ```ruby
 include_recipe "rbenv::default"
 include_recipe "rbenv::ruby_build"